-R. Thomas Amis.
-Tom Amis is a partner at Mercer Thompson LLC.
+R. Thomas Amis is a partner at Amis, Patel & Brewer, a boutique law firm focused on providing legal services to the renewable energy and sustainability sectors.
 Mr. Amis has developed and financed projects in a number of industry sectors over the course of his career, with an emphasis on electric power projects.
 For the past decade, Mr. Amis' practice has focused on project development and finance in the renewable energy sector.
-From 2009 through 2013, Mr. Amis was included among America's Leading Lawyers for Business in Chambers USA.
-In 2009, Mr. Amis was also recognized in The Best Lawyers in America.
+Mr. Amis has been recognized in America's Leading Lawyers for Business in Chambers USA and in The Best Lawyers in America.
 He has served as an adjunct professor of project finance and renewable energy at the McDonough School of Business at Georgetown University, and he lectures widely on topics relevant to the renewable energy industry.
 Mr. Amis received his JD from Columbia Law School, MBA from INSEAD in Fontainebleau, France, MS from The London School of Economics and Political Sciences, and BS from Yale University.

-Nadine Teixeira.
-Nadine Teixeira is an experienced public company senior legal executive with extensive corporate, securities, and international experience in the technology and equipment leasing industries.
-She most recently served as the chief legal officer and secretary of CAI International, Inc., one of the world’s leading equipment leasing and management companies (NYSE: CAP).
-Prior to joining CAI, Ms. Teixeira was an associate and special counsel at Perkins Coie, LLP and Cooley LLP, respectively, with a focus on venture capital funds and public companies.
-Ms. Teixeira’s experience in the clean energy industry includes leading a trade mission to Brazil on Renewable Energy and Biofuels with the participation of US private and public sector representatives to foster trade and business opportunities between the US and Brazilian markets.
-From 1999 to 2005, Ms. Teixeira was a corporate partner at Demarest e Almeida Advogados, Brazil.
-She received her LL.M in Corporate Governance & Practice from Stanford Law School and her Bachelor of Law from the Law School of the University of São Paulo, Brazil.
+Nadine Teixeira is the Vice-President, General Counsel, and Secretary, at Hazelcast, a leading open source in-memory data grid company.
+Ms. Teixeira is an experienced public company senior legal executive with extensive corporate, securities, and international experience in both technology and equipment leasing industries.
+Prior to joining Hazelcast, Ms. Teixeira served as Vice-President of International Legal Affairs of CAI International Inc. and was also an Associate and Special Counsel at Perkins Coie, LLP and Cooley LLP, respectively, with a focus on venture capital, start-up and early-state financing projects, as well as licensing and distribution agreements.
+From August 1999 to August 2005, Ms. Teixeira was a corporate partner at Demarest e Almeida Advogados, Brazil.
+She received her LL.M. in Corporate Governance & Practice from Stanford Law School in 2005 and her Bachelor of Law from the Law School of the University of São Paulo, Brazil, in 1990.
+Ms. Teixeira is admitted to practice law in California and Brazil.
 Ms. Teixeira is fluent in Portuguese and English.

 Interns & Consultants